abubakar-shahid/3D-Ball-Monitoring-SPA/README.md

    OR
    node app.js
 9. Right click on the 'index.js' file in the 'client' folder and select the option 'Open with Live Server'.
-10. Make sure you have 'Live Server' extension downloaded in your VSCode to run the client in a userfriendly manner.
+10. Make sure you have 'Live Server' extension downloaded in your VSCode to run the client in a user-friendly manner.